m3rcer/m3rcer.github.io/_posts/redteaming/NtProccesHollow/2024-03-27-NtNotUnmapSection.md

 Using the above blog as a reference, it is possible to build a C++ DLL / EXE leveraging the MiniDumpWriteDump API for an encrypted LSASS dump primarily to bypass the Signature of the dump by performing simple XOR / AES encryption.
 In this case, XOR encryption is leveraged.

-Using the blog as a reference, build and compile the DLLHijackLSASSDump POC as an exe / DLL and later convert it to shellcode using [pe2shc](https://github.com/hasherezade/pe_to_shellcode) / [donut](https://github.com/TheWover/donut).
+Build and compile the DLLHijackLSASSDump POC as an exe / DLL and later convert it to shellcode using [pe2shc](https://github.com/hasherezade/pe_to_shellcode) / [donut](https://github.com/TheWover/donut).
 Test the shellcode using runshc64.

 *NOTE: The source for the DLLHijackLSASSDump shellcode can be found in the `/shellcode` folder on GitHub.*